-Lead screws and ball screws have been the most trusted and cost effective means of converting rotary motion to linear motion.
+Lead screws and ball screws have been the most trusted and cost-effective means of converting rotary motion to linear motion.
 Both employ a thread form and nut; however, ball screws utilize balls between the nut and screw threads to reduce friction.

-Ball screws as known today, were developed in 1940s by General Motors for automotive steering gear and in World War II to help extend flaps on bombers wings.
+Ball screws as known today, were developed in the 1940s by General Motors for automotive steering gear and in World War II to help extend flaps on bomber's wings.
 These extensions helped provide more payload.
 This proved to be an effective technology and is still used today in most modern aircraft and automobiles.
-The technology was similiar in concept to radial ball bearings and plain bushings.
-Further development of ball screws increased accuracy, decreased backlash, improved loading and lowered manufacturing costs, opening up additional opportunities for their application, especially in machine tools.
+The technology was similar in concept to radial ball bearings and plain bushings.
+Further development of ball screws increased accuracy, decreased backlash, improved loading, and lowered manufacturing costs, opening up additional opportunities for their application, especially in machine tools.
 Ball screws are costly to manufacture due to the number of precision components utilized in their manufacture.
 They are also bulky and noisy because of the balls whirling around the threads as they transfer from end to end.
 Ballscrews require lubrication (grease) which is frowned upon in many medical, semiconductor, instrumentation, food processing, and environments with contamination concerns.

-Lead screws were used in less demanding applications as the early nut materials were limited to cast iron, Babbitt lined and bronze.
-Because of metal on metal sliding friction, Acme screws’ efficiency was low and required more power to move the same load as a ball screw.
+Lead screws were used in less demanding applications as the early nut materials were limited to cast iron, Babbitt lined, and bronze.
+Because of metal-on-metal sliding friction, Acme screws’ efficiency was low and required more power to move the same load as a ball screw.
 Additionally, they required copious amounts of lubrication and started wearing as soon as they were placed in service.
-Babbitt lined Acme nuts were the first attempt to extend life and lower friction by creating an alloy of material that was composed of copper and antimony dispersed through a softer metal tin.
+Babbitt-lined Acme nuts were the first attempt to extend life and lower friction by creating an alloy of material that was composed of copper and antimony dispersed through a softer metal tin.
 These thinly lined Babbitt nuts allowed lubrication access to the internal part of the nut as the tin wore and the other materials supported the load.
-Early manual machine tools took advantage of the reduced friction and extended life, however the human compensation for nut wear could not be built into the computer driven machines.
+Early manual machine tools took advantage of the reduced friction and extended life, however, the human compensation for nut wear could not be built into the computer-driven machines.

 The great news is that the technology that was designed to solve an office machine problem has been successfully ported over to other industries.
 With further advancements in polymers, higher loads are achieved and the efficiencies of operation keep getting better.
-We now find these types of screw assemblies in entertainment, packaging, transportation, factory automation, material handling, weapons systems, machine tools, aerospace, medical equipment, semiconductor and other industries.
+We now find these types of screw assemblies in entertainment, packaging, transportation, factory automation, material handling, weapons systems, machine tools, aerospace, medical equipment, semiconductor, and other industries.

 Learn More in Our Engineers Guide